 “We’re cautiously optimistic about our new findings, as it provides fresh impetus for the field to study how to harness the untapped potential of the brain’s immune cells to prevent or treat Alzheimer’s disease,” Yang said.

-The group next plans to study the molecular mechanism by which TREM2 is changing microglial function in Alzheimer’s models, and to explore whether higher levels of TREM2 could also alter the microglia response and disease outcomes in models of other degenerative brain disease.
+The group next plans to study the molecular mechanism by which TREM2 is changing microglial function in Alzheimer’s models, and to explore whether higher levels of TREM2 could also alter the microglia response and disease outcomes in models of other degenerative brain diseases.

-The study’s other authors are Xiaofeng Gu, Peter Langfelder, Nan Wang, Chang Sin Park, Yonatan Cooper and Giovanni Coppola, of the UCLA Center for Neurobehavioral Genetics at the Semel Institute; Isabella Ferando and Istvan Mody of UCLA department of neurology at the Geffen School; and Lu-Lin Jiang, Xiaoguang Li, Yingjun Zhao and Huaxi Xu of Sanford–Burnham Prebys Medical Discovery Institute.
+The study’s other authors are Xiaofeng Gu, Peter Langfelder, Nan Wang, Chang Sin Park, Yonatan Cooper, and Giovanni Coppola, of the UCLA Center for Neurobehavioral Genetics at the Semel Institute; Isabella Ferando and Istvan Mody of UCLA department of neurology at the Geffen School; and Lu-Lin Jiang, Xiaoguang Li, Yingjun Zhao and Huaxi Xu of Sanford–Burnham Prebys Medical Discovery Institute.

-The research was supported by the National Institutes of Health, the David Weill Fund at the Semel Institute, the Leslie Gehry Brenner Award from the Hereditary Disease Foundation, the Tanz Family Fund and the Cure Alzheimer’s Fund.
+The research was supported by the National Institutes of Health, the David Weill Fund at the Semel Institute, the Leslie Gehry Brenner Award from the Hereditary Disease Foundation, the Tanz Family Fund, and the Cure Alzheimer’s Fund.